 Seeing their wounded Commanding Officer hit the ground, two brave officers (Captain Dagar of 2 Grenadiers and Major Harbhajan Singh of 18 Rajput) rallied the Indian troops and attacked the Chinese MMG post.
 Caught in the open (Nathu La Pass is devoid of any cover), the Indian soldiers suffered heavy casualties, including the two officers, who were both given gallantry awards for their bravery.

 By this time, the Indian army had started responding with heavy artillery fire, pummeling every PLA post in the vicinity.
-Bolstered by fierce close-quarter combat by the Mountaineers, Grenadiers and Rajputs, this counter-attack decimated the Chinese positions in the next three days.
+Bolstered by fierce close-quarter combat by the Mountaineers, Grenadiers and Rajputs, this counter-attack silenced Chinese positions over the next three days.

-Taken aback by the strength and ferocity of the Indian response, the shocked Chinese threatened to bring in warplanes.
+The unexpectedly strong Indian response led the Chinese to threaten to bring in warplanes.
 Having driven its message home militarily, India agreed to an uneasy ceasefire across the Sikkim-Tibet border.
 On September 15, dead bodies were exchanged in the presence of Sam Manekshaw (the then Eastern Army Commander) and Jagjit Singh Aurora (the then Corps Commander).

-But a belligerent PLA was still looking for trouble.
+But there was still trouble ahead.
 On the morning of October 1, 1967, a Chinese platoon got into a heated argument with a forward platoon commander (Naib Subedar Gyan Bahadur Limbu) over the ownership of a boulder demarcating the boundary at Cho La, another pass on the Sikkim-Tibet border a few kilometres north of Nathu La.

-In the ensuing scuffle, the Chinese bayoneted Limbu and took up aggressive positions, escalating the situation.
-But the Chinese forgot that they were facing the famously gritty Gorkhas (of the newly formed 7/11 Gorkha Regiment).
-Standing their ground, the Indian troops retaliated with a fierce counterattack against the enemy who was forming up for an assault.
+In the ensuing scuffle, the Chinese bayoneted Limbu and took up aggressive positions.
+The famously gritty Gorkhas (of the newly formed 7/11 Gorkha Regiment) stood their ground.
+The Indian troops retaliated with a fierce counterattack against their enemy – who was forming up for an assault.

-Rifleman Devi Prasad Limbu charged at the Chinese with his Khukri after all his ammunition had finished, taking five of them down before he too was martyred.
+Rifleman Devi Prasad Limbu charged at the Chinese with his Khukri after all his ammunition had been exhausted, taking five of them down before he too was martyred.
 His raw courage was later honoured with the Vir Chakra.

-Another Vir Chakra was awarded to Havildar Tinjong Lama, who used his 57mm recoilless gun with deadly accuracy to knock out a heavy machine gun being used by the Chinese to unleash withering fire.
+Another Vir Chakra was awarded to Havildar Tinjong Lama, who used his 57mm recoilless gun to knock out a heavy machine gun being used by the Chinese to unleash withering fire.
 Colonel KB Joshi, the commanding officer, too personally led a company attack to recapture Point 15,450.

-The intense gunbattle at Cho La pass continued for the next 10 days, ending with the crushing defeat of the PLA soldiers.
-Such was the upper hand achieved by the Gorkhas’ fierce reaction to Chinese provocations that the PLA was forced to withdraw for three kilometres to a feature named Kam Barracks, where they remain deployed till date.
+An intense gunbattle at Cho La pass continued for the next 10 days.
+The Gorkhas’ fierce reaction eventually pushed the Chinese to withdraw three kilometres to a feature named Kam Barracks, where they remain deployed to date.